vmware-archive/cbapi/README.md

 # Carbon Black API

-## See the Developer Relations website for information on the Carbon Black API: https://developer.carbonblack.com
+## Resources

+* Developer Network website: https://developer.carbonblack.com - contains reference documentation, video tutorials, and how-to guides on how to integrate with Carbon Black products
+* CbAPI Python module: https://cbapi.readthedocs.io - our Python module that makes interfacing with the Carbon Black APIs easy.
+Check it out if you're using Python to interface with Cb products.

 ## Support